Chronic pain: Medication decisions

 Some medications commonly prescribed to manage depression and prevent epileptic seizures have also been found to help relieve chronic pain, including back pain, fibromyalgia and diabetes-related nerve pain (diabetic neuropathy).
 Because chronic pain often worsens depression, antidepressants may doubly benefit pain and mood symptoms.

-Serotonin and norepinephrine reuptake inhibitors (SNRIs) that may be prescribed to relieve chronic pain include duloxetine (Cymbalta), venlafaxine (Effexor XR) and milnacipran (Savella).
+Serotonin and norepinephrine reuptake inhibitors (SNRIs) that may be prescribed to relieve chronic pain include duloxetine (Cymbalta), venlafaxine (Effexor XR, Pristiq) and milnacipran (Fetzima, Savella).

-Anti-seizure medications that are widely used for the treatment of chronic nerve pain, including postherpetic neuralgia and diabetic neuropathy, include gabapentin (Gralise, Neurontin) and pregabalin (Lyrica).
+Anti-seizure medications that are widely used for the treatment of chronic nerve pain, including postherpetic neuralgia and diabetic neuropathy, include gabapentin (Gralise, Neurontin, Horizant) and pregabalin (Lyrica).

 - How they work.
-May take several weeks before you notice the effects.
+These drugs may take several weeks before you notice the effects.
 Anti-seizure medications quiet pain signals from your nerve cells, and may be helpful primarily for stabbing or shooting pain resulting from nerve damage.

 - Benefits and risks.
 Side effects of these medications are generally mild, but may include nausea, dizziness or drowsiness.
 As a group, antidepressants and anti-seizure medications may, rarely, worsen depression or cause suicidal thoughts.
 If you notice changes in your thinking patterns or mood while taking these medications, talk with your doctor right away.